 Your body takes a few basic raw ingredients and produces an amazing array of complex chemicals, and chemo-electrical processes.
 Key raw ingredients are: Exercise and movement; sunshine; sleep; nutrition; how we breathe; and the impact of social relationships.
-We will refer to this process as the Internal Chemist Shop.
+We will refer to these combined interactive processes as the Internal Chemist Shop.

 Many drug companies manufacture medications designed to imitate the complex chemicals made by our Internal Chemist Shop.
 We will refer to drugs manufactured by drug companies as the External Chemist Shop.
 On this website the term “drug-free” means; not consuming drugs or chemicals produced by a drug manufacturer, or legalised drug sources such as cigarettes or alcohol, or food containing manufactured chemicals.

 We need the complex products that our body produces to optimise well-being, protect our health, and to aid repair when things go wrong.

 One useful way of understanding what influences the quality and quantity of the complex chemicals supplied by the Internal Chemist Shop is to look at the descriptive variables held in common by those who live the longest healthiest lives.
 They have lifestyle features known to beneficially enhance the key processes of the Internal Chemist Shop.
 In summary the research* tells us these people pay attention to the following:

 The quality and quantity of what you eat & drink

 A daily routine for de-stressing

 A sense of meaning or purpose for your life